FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-vector.md

 # VECTOR() data type

-Vector data types store a specified number of values in an array that can be queried using the cosine_distance function.
+Vector data types store a specified number of floating point values in an array.

+These vectors can be compared using the cosine_distance function.

 ## Syntax